aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pclsaveoptions/fallbackfontname/_index.md

 title: PclSaveOptions.FallbackFontName
 linktitle: FallbackFontName
 second_title: Aspose.Words for .NET API Reference
-description: PclSaveOptions property.
+description: PclSaveOptions FallbackFontName property.
 Name of the font that will be used if no expected font is found in printer and builtin fonts collections in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.saving/pclsaveoptions/fallbackfontname/